realityforge/planet_quake/misc/quakejs/README.md

 Note: `./assets` is assumed to be the default asset directory.
 If you'd like to change that, you'll need to modify the JSON configuration used by the content server.

-Once the content server is available, you can use it by launching your local or dedicated server with `+set fs_cdn <server_address>`.
+Once the content server is available, you can use it by launching your local or dedicated server with `+set sv_dlURL <server_address>`.

 ## License